 Even after a trabeculectomy, patients will still need to take eye drops to keep eye pressure down.

 Don’t let glaucoma scare you.
 Stay ahead of it by scheduling regular appointments!
-Schedule an appointment at Washington Eye in Silver Spring, MD today!
+Schedule an appointment at Washington Eye in Chevy Chase, MD today!